-The winner of the Arjuna Award gets a bronze statue of Arjuna, one of the Pandavas from the Indian mythology Mahabharata who was an adept archer, a certificate, a ceremonial dress and a cash prize of Rs 15 lakh.
-The honour is bestowed during the National Sports Day, held on August 29 every year.
+The winner of the Arjuna Award gets a bronze statue of Arjuna, who was an adept archer and one of the Pandavas from the Indian mythology epic Mahabharata.
+Winners of the Arjuna Award receive a certificate, a ceremonial dress and a cash prize of INR 15 lakh.
+The honour - which is bestowed usually during the National Sports Day held on August 29 every year.

-To date, 56 cricketers have been honoured with the Arjuna Award, including 12 women.
-Some of the notable names to have received the Arjuna Award for cricket include former captains like Mansoor Ali Khan Pataudi, Sunil Gavaskar, Kapil Dev, Sachin Tendulkar and the current captain of the Indian cricket team, Virat Kohli.
+To date, 57 cricketers have been honoured with the Arjuna Award, including 12 women.
+Some of the notable names to have received the Arjuna Award for cricket include former captains like Mansoor Ali Khan Pataudi, Sunil Gavaskar, Kapil Dev, Sachin Tendulkar and Virat Kohli.

 Here’s looking back at a few winners:

 Salim Durani: First Indian cricketer to receive Arjuna Award

 The first Indian cricketer to receive the Arjuna Award was Salim Durani.
 He was honoured in 1961.
 The all-rounder who was a slow left-arm orthodox bowler and was known for his hard-hitting prowess was, in fact, born in Afghanistan and played 29 Tests for India, scoring 1202 runs and picking 75 wickets.
 Durani became the cult-figure following his exploits against England in 1961–62 where he picked eight and 10 wickets at Kolkata and Chennai respectively.